DuxVictorum/learnshell/learnawk/notes-01.md

 - If the pattern portion is left empty, the default pattern is to match the entire record.
 - If the action portion is left empty (i.e. no square brackets at all), the default action is to print the entire record.

+## Awk Command Structure
+When using awk, place the entire pattern-action sequence inside single quotes.
+Place the action inside curly brackets.
+When using awk as a stand-alone command, you need to designate a file or files for awk to act upon.
+Place that filename at the end outside of the single quotes.
+> `awk '*pattern* { action }' file_name.txt`

+Awk can also read multiple files in order simply by listing them all in row:
+> `awk '*pattern* { action }' file_1.txt file_2.txt file_3.txt`

+Of course, awk can also act on the redirected output from another command.
+This is a very common use for awk.
+> `ps -ef | awk '{print "Process #" $2, "is owned by", $1 "."}'`

 Each field of a record can be referenced with `$1`, `$2`, `$3`, etc.
 You can use `$0` to signify the entire record / line.